 - Gastric Bypass – there are two ways that gastric bypass surgery helps a patient lose weight.
 The first similarity is that it permanently makes the stomach smaller, just like the gastric sleeve.
 The second difference is that it alters one portion of the digestive system in addition to reducing the stomach size.
 The surgeon re-routes part of the small intestine which inhibits the body from absorbing all calories the individual eats.

 - Duodenal Switch – patients that undergo duodenal switch surgery lose the most significant amount of weight.
 During duodenal switch surgery, the surgeon makes alterations to two sections of the digestive system, similar to how gastric bypass surgery makes the stomach smaller and reroutes the digestive system.

 What Treatment Is Available For Obesity Type IV (BMI Over 50)?

 Sometimes, patients with very high BMI numbers can not undergo a surgical procedure due to health risks.
 In cases such as these, doctors often use a multi-step approach.
 They perform one non-invasive, low-risk procedure to help the individual lose some initial weight and then use another procedure or perform surgery to help them effectively lose more.

 If you are suffering from obesity or class III obesity, please contact IBI Healthcare Institute.
-We are here to help you reclaim your health and your quality of life.
-Set up a consultation with one of our caring experts today and learn more about how we can create a custom plan to help you attain your weight loss goal.
+Moreover, we are here to help you reclaim your health and your quality of life.
+Additionally, set up a consultation with one of our caring experts today and learn more about how we can create a custom plan to help you attain your weight loss goal.